ggreer/geoff.greer.fm/_posts/2017-10-05-freedom-of-speech-isnt-about-speech.md

 > You will do me the justice to remember, that I have always strenuously supported the Right of every Man to his own opinion, however different that opinion might be to mine.
 He who denies to another this right, makes a slave of himself to his present opinion, because he precludes himself the right of changing it.[^reason_intro]

-Paine wrote this in 1794, while imprisoned in Liechtenstein.
+Paine wrote this in 1794, while imprisoned in Paris.
 Paine avoided execution[^paine_execution] and eventually returned to the US.

 80 years later, John Stuart Mill made the same point in [*On Liberty*](https://en.wikipedia.org/wiki/On_Liberty):